MakerHe/dmauser-opnazure/README.md

 In case of Active-Active the URL should be <https://PublicIP:50443> for Primary server and <https://PublicIP:50444> for Secondary server.

 ## Updates

+## Mar-2024

+- Updated FreeBSD to 13.2
+- Added support to OPNsense 24.1 (set as default version)
+- Enable Boot diagnostics with managed storage account, change primary console from video to serial.

 ## Nov-2023